1098-T TUITION STATEMENT

 What is Form 1098-T?

-The 1098-T is intended to assist you with filing for the tuition and fees deduction or the education tax credits, such as the Lifetime Learning Credit and the American Opportunity Tax Credit.
+Educational Institutions are required to report the amounts paid by the student for what is referred to as qualified tuition and related expenses in a single year.
+This form is intended to assist you with filing for the tuition and fees deduction or the education tax credits.
 Receipt of Form 1098-T does not necessarily mean that you qualify for any of the tax benefits.
-Please consult with your tax professional or refer to the IRS for any tax-related questions.

 When will Form 1098-T be available to eligible students?

-1098-T Tuition Statements will be available online by January 31st for the previous tax year.
+1098-T Tuition Statements will be available online by January 31st for the previous year.
 The University will not be sending paper copies.
-Please refer to the instructions on our website on how to retrieve your form online.

 Will my 1098-T be provided to the IRS?